 Although the government offers no evidence of other life forms, over the last few years, reports of UFO sightings by Navy pilots have become almost commonplace.
 With this combination of dark skies and previous UFO sightings, we hope to give you the best chance of having your own UFO encounter.
 With hopefully no abductions, of course!

 Through Twitter hashtags, we looked for astronomy terms such as “dark sky,” “astrophotography,” “telescope,” and “stargazers” to determine which states had the greatest number of positive mentions for each one.

 States with the most dark sky spots didn’t always rank at the top of the positive mentions lists.
 Unfortunately, 80% of Americans say they can no longer see the Milky Way due to the light pollution that is present in urban areas.
 It’s possible that states with more light pollution appear more prominently on positive sentiment rankings because celestial bodies are more rarely seen — and therefore more appreciated when they do make an appearance.

 States with the Clearest Skys

 Using VacationRenter data, we also performed a text analysis based on rental reviews.
 We looked for mentions of astronomical terms and geotagged their locations to determine where our customers found the best celestial views.
-Unlike the states mentioned on social media, the states with the best for both stargazing views from rentals did favor less light-polluted areas, such as California, Hawaii, Arizona, Texas, and Colorado.
+Unlike the states mentioned on social media, the states with the darkest skies in the U.S. for stargazing views did favor less light-polluted areas, such as California, Hawaii, Arizona, Texas, and Colorado.

 Additionally, here are the top five states for viewing the moon, stars, and Milky Way from vacation rentals below.